 - Website: Ono Farms Website (does not mention the farm stand specifically, but describes the farm’s history and farm tours)

-Laulima Farm Fruit Stand- A small farm stand with a manned storefront and parking lot.
-This 13-acre family-owned farm in Kipahulu began growing in 1996.
+Laulima Farm Fruit Stand: Located beyond Haleakala National Park in Kipahulu, this is a small farm stand with a manned storefront and parking lot.
+This 13-acre family-owned farm began growing in 1996.
 All produce is 100% organic, and they continue to integrate more regenerative farming practices into their processes.
 This is a lovely experience, with a short walking trail on property and private tables surrounded by a jungle of bamboo.
 Try the fruit taster — you can’t find such an exotic fruit taster anywhere else on the island!

 - Location: 40755 Hana Highway in Kipahulu.
 Pass Kipahulu Visitor Center (Pipiwai Trail and the ‘Ohe’o Gulch) heading the opposite direction of Hana town, you will pass the Ono Farms stand before arriving to this store.